 Like tiles, apply sealers or top coatings to add an amount of sheen and protect the surface from staining by oil and other greasy substances.
 Read more about our guide on the different paver patio ideas here.

-Slate Patio Slabs
+Slate Slabs

-Slate tales are purchased in a uniform look or a mix of sizes to create a more interesting patio pavement.
+Slate tiles are purchased in a uniform look or a mix of sizes to create a more interesting patio pavement.
 If you have a circle patio, there are patio slabs that also come as circle packs or are cut to form a circular pattern.

 Slate Chip Patio

-A combination of slate tiles, pavers, and slabs can create an interesting design.
-But if you want to add more to your patio design, slate chips are one of the easiest ways to add texture.
+A combination of tiles, pavers, and slabs can create an interesting design.
+But if you want to add more to your design, slate chips are one of the easiest ways to add texture.

 The versatility and ease of installation makes slat chip ideal for a DIY patio design.
-You can place them in between slate pavers or flagstone to add visual interest to your patio hardscape.
+You can place them in between pavers or flagstone to add visual interest to your patio hardscape.

-Faux Slate Patio
+Faux Slate

+If you love the look but simply don’t have the budget, a faux slate patio is a perfect solution.
 A faux slate patio is also an easy and fast design option if you want to upgrade the look of your worn-out concrete slab.

 Can You Paint A Concrete Patio To Look Like A Slate?